jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Elevated abuse of WMI for persistence/README.md

 ## Questions

 * Are these WMI events (id 19, 20 & 21) commonly seen in a typical windows client zone/environment?
-* Apart from time of sequence, is there any other way to reliably to attribute the WMI events to the offending process?
+* Apart from time of sequence, is there any other way to reliably to know which process triggered the WMI events?